 This month Benjamin Kocher, chooses his eight games.

 Benjamin hails from Canada but now lives in Kentucky with his wife and kids.
-He’s a rule book editor and board game reviewer with Everything Board Games.
+He’s a rule book editor and board game reviewer.
 A certified copy editor, as well as a freelance writer and editor, Benjamin covers everything from board game rule books to novels.
-An avid writer of science fiction and fantasy, it comes as no surprise that his favorite board games are those with rich, engaging themes.
+An avid writer of science fiction and fantasy, it comes as no surprise that his favourite board games are those with rich, engaging themes.
 When he’s not writing or playing games, Benjamin loves to play ultimate Frisbee, watch and play rugby, and read the most epic fantasy books available.

 1: A game to take to granny’s house:

 A family friendly afternoon.

 When I think of Granny’s house, I think of year-old candies, creaky floorboards, and lots of little doilies all over the place.
 Perhaps it’s the doilies, or maybe it’s the luscious quilt she sleeps with, but Patchwork is the first game that comes to mind.

 Patchwork is a relaxing game of making a patchwork quilt using polyomino tiles, trying to maximise your board’s space.
 Each tile has a unique shape, and may have a button or two on it.
 Buttons are the game’s currency, and you use them to buy more tiles.
 Each tile has a cost in buttons, as well as a time cost.

 As you take tiles, the time cost moves your marker around the progress board, passing over buttons that indicate it’s time to get paid (in buttons, of course!).
 Each button your board gives you one button to spend, so you’re constantly replenishing your currency.
 At the end of the game, any spot not filled with a patchwork piece deducts 2 points from that player, and the player with the highest score (in buttons) wins!